dansysanalyst/powergrid-doc/docs/table/features-setup.md

 ]),
 ```

-::: tip
+::: tip 💡 TIP
-💡 If you are working with lots of data, we recommend to use [Queue Export](queue-export).
+ If you are working with lots of data, we recommend to use [Queue Export](queue-export).
 :::

 ## Persist